IanOlin/Thermal/README.md

 # Thermal
 TODO:
-split the function into many functions
+Start passing variables, rather than rewriting them

-Out question is how much liquid we will heat.
+Our question is how much liquid we will heat.